 Excited to have Amira Posner, professional therapist, certified reiki and hypnotherapist join us for a guest post!
+We’ll explore the power of mindfulness and the impact on your fertility.

 Amira is an infertility counsellor and has experienced her own journey with secondary infertility.